sqldep/lionfish/README.md

 ## Troubleshooting

-Check the log file `SQLDepLog.txt` for detailed information.
+Check the log file `SQLdepLog.txt` for detailed information.
 Please report any bug you find to `martin@sqldep.com` or file an issue
 at: